PaperStrike/Pjax/README.md

 ### `abortController` ([AbortController][mdn-abortcontroller-api] | null, default: `null`)

-The abort controller that can abort the page navigation handling by Pjax, or `null` if Pjax is free.
+The abort controller that can abort the page navigation handling by Pjax.

 For example, to abort Pjax on certain events: